virasana/SupportTicket/README.md

 ### Configuration as Code
 The application is automated from top to bottom (I term this "Systems As Code" - see [here](https://www.slideshare.net/virasana/clipboards/systems-as-code-a-model-for-devops-automation?rftp=success_toast)).

+### Build Once, Deploy Many
+Build once on a build server.
+This produces a set of build artifacts, sometimes called the "Drop".
+You can then take this "Drop", configure it, and deploy it to all of your environments.
+You should not need to rebuild the application in order to reconfigure it, and nor should you tinker with a build package after it has been built.
+Configuration is "orthogonal" to the build.
+Always build and test the same artifact - don't rebuild to push the code to QA!

+### "F5" Developer Experience
+* The developer should be able to download the code and be up and running with the minimum of fuss (i.e. if using Visual Studio, you would hit F5 and go).
+* The developer machine should be configured as close to Production as possible.
+Containers offer a big leap forward in the right direction.
+(They do not eliminate configuration differences though!)

+### Zero-Downtime Upgrades
+Also known as "rolling upgrades".
+You should be able to roll out a new version of the application withouth having to pull down the system!
+Kubernetes is the winner here - rolling upgrades are what it does!
+The database changes need to be carefully thought-through, and you will need to be able to support at least two schemas at the same time, as you roll a new version.

 See the whole presentation (in the context of Azure Service Fabric) [Deployment for Devops](https://www.slideshare.net/virasana/deployment-for-dev-ops-with-service-fabric-127250670).